 New Business:

 It was suggested that a future board meeting be held at the newly upgraded gazebo - weather permitting.
-Harry shared that he has a good working relationship with Ryan Henley, the Superintendent of Parks Maintenance.
+Harry shared that he has a good working relationship with Ryan Hanley, the Superintendent of Parks Maintenance.
 We might try to do projects that stay within his area of responsibility to better facilitate getting things completed.

 Budget planning is coming up soon for the city council.
 We need to get in front of them again to promote some of our projects for budgeting.

 The Entry Wall needs to be cleaned and recapped.
-Mr. Henley already had gotten a quote of $6800 for cleaning, capping and painting.
+Mr. Hanley already had gotten a quote of $6800 for cleaning, capping and painting.

 Steve suggested that walls/fences be painted dark brown, as they will “disappear” into the landscape.

-In addition, Harry will talk to the neighbor with the “bad” fence on Marsala, to see if something can be done to improve its look.
+In addition, Harry will talk to the neighbor with the “bad” fence on corner of Teramo and Marsala, to see if something can be done to improve its look.

 Old Business: